Cinque Terre Walk Write a review

 Cinque Terre Walk itinerary

 Independent arrival in Monterosso al Mare, the largest of the five Cinque Terre villages.
 It is connected by train with Genoa to the north, and Pisa and La Spezia to the south.
 Our hotel is located in the heart of the old town, with its colorfully-painted houses and striking medieval church built of white and black local marble.
-Meet your guides and the rest of the group at 7 pm for a welcome drink and short orientation talk from the guides before dinner at a local seafood restaurant.
-Overnight in Monterosso at the Hotel Margherita ( or Hotel Carla in Levanto) .
+Meet your guides and the rest of the group at 7 pm for a welcome drink and short orientation talk before heading to dinner at a local seafood restaurant.
+Overnight in Monterosso at the Hotel Margherita (or Hotel Carla in Levanto).
 Hotel and dinner included.

-A short train ride takes us to the seaside town of Framura, where we start our walk to beautiful Levanto.
+A short train ride takes us to the seaside town of Framura, where we start our first walk.
 The trail takes us high above the shimmering waters of the Tyrrhenian Sea before returning us to the coast at Levanto, a walled town originally built by the Romans.
-The 10th century church steeple once served as a watchtower to warn the village of marauding pirates.
-We exit Levanto following an ancient path that is still paved with broad flagstones worn shiny with the passage of centuries of travelers.
-The scenic coastal track leads us to the spectacular look-out at Punta Mesco where we see the five villages of the Cinque Terre spread out before us.
-We descend to Monterosso’s old town and its bustling village life.
-Enjoy a gelato or a cold drink overlooking the water, or grab your swimsuit and take a refreshing dip from Monterosso’s sandy beach.
-Tonight we enjoy a cooking lesson where we learn how to make homemade pesto!
-Overnight Monterosso.
-(Hotel Carla, in Levanto) Hotel, breakfast and dinner included.
+The 11th century church steeple once served as a watchtower to warn the village of marauding pirates.
+Exit Levanto on an ancient path that is still paved with broad flagstones worn shiny with the passage of centuries of travelers.
+The scenic coastal track leads you to the spectacular look-out at Punta Mesco, where you can see the five villages of the Cinque Terre spread out before you.
+Descend to Monterosso’s old town and enjoy a gelato or a cold drink overlooking the water, or grab your swimsuit and take a refreshing dip from Monterosso’s sandy beach.
+Tonight we go to a family-owned restaurant where they show us how they make pesto and the town's famous salted anchovies in the traditional way.
+They also regale us with stories of village life and serve us a selection of locally-produced wine, ending with a glass of sciacchetrà, their prized sweet wine.
+Overnight Monterosso (or Hotel Carla, in Levanto).
+Hotel, breakfast and dinner included.

 Today's hike takes us along the footpath that has linked the villages of the Cinque Terre for over a thousand years.
-We walk to splendid Vernazza and then on to Corniglia and Manarola via the high route for spectacular views before returning to Monterosso by train or ferry.
-You will have time to explore the villages, sample their delicious focaccia, and chill out in a sunny piazza.
-If you have had enough hiking and are happy to kick back, relax, and soak up the atmosphere, you can simply catch a local train back to Monterosso at your leisure.
-Tonight is a “free night” dinner – so you are free to eat wherever you wish.
+Walk to splendid Vernazza and then on to Corniglia and Manarola via the high route for spectacular views before returning to Monterosso by train or ferry.
+You will have time to explore the villages, sample their delicious focaccia, and sip a foamy cappuccino or cold beer.
+If you've had enough hiking and are happy to kick back, relax, and soak up the atmosphere, you can simply catch a local train back to Monterosso at your leisure.
+Tonight is a “free night” dinner, so you are free to eat wherever you wish.
 Your guides will have suggestions.
-Overnight Monterosso.
-(Hotel Carla, in Levanto) Hotel and breakfast included.
+Overnight Monterosso (or Hotel Carla, in Levanto).
+Hotel and breakfast included.
 Dinner not included.

 The tour ends after breakfast this morning.
 Independent departure from the hotel to the train station, a short walk or taxi ride from the hotel.
 Santa Margherita is well connected by rail with the rest of Italy, and an easy train ride to the airports of Pisa, Milan or Genoa.
 Breakfast included.